Chiang Mai Travel Tips for Students: Visa, Climate & Local Guide

 Blue Diamond:

-Everybody’s favourite.
-A very popular place for yoga and massage people.
-Especially the salads seem to be very popular
+Everybody’s favorite.
+A very popular place for yoga practitioners and massage students.
+Especially the salads seem to be very popular.

 www.yoga-centers-directory.net: Yoga center directory